Small intestinal bacterial overgrowth: Treatment

 Treatment strategies should focus on identifying and correcting the root causes, resolving nutritional deficiencies, and administering antibiotics.
-This is especially important for patients with indigestion and malabsorption.
+This approach is especially important for patients with indigestion and malabsorption.
 Whether antibiotics should be a first-line treatment is debated.
 Some experts recommend probiotics as first-line therapy, with antibiotics reserved as a second-line treatment for more severe cases of SIBO.
 Prokinetic drugs are other options, but human research is limited.
 A variety of antibiotics, including tetracycline, amoxicillin-clavulanate, metronidazole, neomycin, cephalexin and trimethoprim-sulfamethoxazole have been used; however, the best evidence is for the use of rifaximin, a poorly-absorbed antibiotic.
 Although IBS has been shown to respond to the treatment of poorly-absorbed antibiotics, there is limited evidence on the effectiveness of such treatment in cases of SIBO, and as of 2020, randomized controlled trials are still needed to confirm the eradicating effect of such treatment in SIBO.

 A course of one week of antibiotics is usually sufficient to treat the condition.
 However, if the condition recurs, antibiotics can be given cyclically to prevent tolerance.
 For example, antibiotics may be given for a week, followed by three weeks off antibiotics, followed by another week of treatment.
 Alternatively, the choice of antibiotic used can be cycled.
 There is still limited data to guide the clinician in developing antibiotic strategies for SIBO.
 Therapy remains, for the most part, empiric.
 However, concerns exist about the potential risks of long-term broad-spectrum antibiotic therapy.

 Probiotics are bacterial preparations that alter the bacterial flora in the bowel to cause a beneficial effect.
 Animal research has demonstrated that probiotics have barrier-enhancing, antibacterial, immune-modulating, and anti-inflammatory effects, which may have a positive effect in the management of SIBO in humans.
 Lactobacillus casei is effective in improving breath hydrogen scores after six weeks of treatment, presumably by suppressing levels of a small intestinal SIBO of fermenting bacteria.
 Lactobacillus plantarum, Lactobacillus acidophilus, and Lactobacillus casei have all demonstrated effectiveness in the treatment and management of SIBO.
 Conversely, Lactobacillus fermentum and Saccharomyces boulardii have been found to be ineffective.
 A combination of Lactobacillus plantarum and Lactobacillus rhamnosus is effective in suppressing SIBO of abnormal gas producing organisms in the small intestine.

 A combination of probiotic strains has been found to produce better results than therapy with the antibiotic drug metronidazole.

 An elemental diet has been shown to be highly effective for eliminating SIBO with a two-week diet demonstrating 73% efficacy in normalizing breath test levels.
 An elemental diet works via providing nutrition for the individual while depriving the bacteria of a food source.
 Additional treatment options include the use of prokinetic drugs such as 5-HT_{4} receptor agonists or motilin agonists to extend the SIBO free period after treatment with an elemental diet or antibiotics.
 A diet void of certain foods that feed the bacteria can help alleviate the symptoms.
 For example, if the symptoms are caused by SIBO feeding on indigestible carbohydrate rich foods, following a low-FODMAP diet may help.